The Gardens of Temple Dinsley

 by herbaceous borders.
 A flight of steps leads down from the lawn to the Pergola Garden.

-The Pergola Garden consisted of a sunken lawn (now, tennis courts) surrounded by raised brick
+The Pergola Garden consisted of a sunken lawn (later, tennis courts) surrounded by raised brick

 terraces on the north, east and south sides and a grass bank on the west.
 In 1909, Lutyens designed